Head concussions in dogs may be something dog owners worry about especially when they witness their dogs hitting their heads on a hard surface.

 What are the causes of head concussions in dogs?
 The most common causes of head trauma and subsequent concussion in dogs are: car accidents, falling from a significant height, running into hard objects, blunt blows to the dog's head an dog fights.

-Concussions are usually followed by two potentially life-threatening complications: brain bleeding, which occurs when the accumulation of blood increases the pressure inside the skull, thus worsening he damage and brain swelling, which takes place when the increased volume of the brain makes it too large for the skull, thus causing additional pressure and further damage.
+Concussions are usually followed by two potentially life-threatening complications: brain bleeding, which occurs when the accumulation of blood increases the pressure inside the skull, thus worsening the damage, and brain swelling, which takes place when the increased volume of the brain makes it too large for the skull, thus causing additional pressure and further damage.

 Both complications are considered a medical emergency and require immediate veterinary attention.
 If left untreated, or if the treatment is delayed, they can lead to permanent brain damage or even death.